cssinjs/aphrodite-jss/readme.md

 `aphrodisiac(jss, [options])`

-You can pass your own JSS instance with your plugins setup.
-It will return the aphrodite's interface.
+You can pass your own JSS instance with your custom setup.

+Return the aphrodite's interface.

 ```javascript
 import aphrodisiac from 'aphrodisiac'